 SCHOOL or DEPARTMENT: HS SPECIAL ED PROGRAM: BUDGET YEAR 2019-20 RECOMMENDATION: ADDITION CHANGE in CONFIGURATION SUBSTITUTION (replacing something) REDUCTION WHAT'S DRIVING THE RECOMMENDATION?
 Enrollment changes Program expansion Program restructuring, reorg., or redesign Response to a new mandate or initiative ESTIMATED COST OF ADD or (REDUCTION)?
-Year 1 = \$110,000 Year 2 = Recurring Year 3 = Recurring BACKGROUND AND RATIONALE We wish to add 1.0 FTE to Special Education to add capacity to the Academic Support Center to meet student need and to maintain consistency and increase the number of co-taught classes.
+Year 1 = \$110,000 Year 2 = Recurring Year 3 = Recurring We wish to add 1.0 FTE to Special Education to add capacity to the Academic Support Center to meet student need and to maintain consistency and increase the number of co-taught classes.
 Current structure for Academic Support Center (ASC) and Therapeutic Intervention Program (TIP): ASC - Currently, there is a single teacher facilitating the Support Center.
-This is a pre-referration service that is assigned through the Pupil Study Team (PST).
+This is a pre-referral service that is assigned through the Pupil Study Team (PST).
 These students often have academic, executive functioning or motivational difficulties but do not have an identifiable disability.
 Additionally, many of these students participated in the TAS program at the middle school.
 ASC offers 2 support periods weekly.
 The support focuses on helping students navigate their curriculum and provides help with executive functioning.
-The current staffing lovel requires the teacher to most with students participated accent day to maximize the support focuses on helping students and provides help with executive functioning.
-Rationale: The new position would allow additional students who are in building-level supports.
+The current staffing level requires the teacher to meet with students nearly every period, every day to maximize the number of students accessing the supports regardless of scheduling constraints.
+TIP - focuses on helping students with acute medical or social-emotional difficulties transition back into their class schedule after an extended absence, hospital stay, or acute emotional dysregulation.
+This program is also staffed by Mr. List and varies in attendance depending on the number of students in need.
+Rationale: The new position would allow additional students who are no building-level supports.
 Students transitioning from SMS do ASC upon entering the HS (even if they participate in TAS.) time.
-These students must experience difficulty and be bro- being considered.
+These students must experience difficulty and be brookeing considered.
 With added staff in the program, entering which would allow for the front-loading of services and hope during the student's high school career.
-Potentially, the ear new student classifications in the Special Ed program.
-In a position will allow the teachers servicing ASC more opportu- classroom teachers and deepen the level of service each st fluctuate depending on the staffing needed for other Special additional FTE will allow us to maintain greater consistency school curriculum. o not have the option of being scheduled to) This is due to the high demand on ASC ught before the Pupil Study Team prior to g freshman could be assigned to ASC, efully the ability to remove that service rlier service could reduce the number of addition to entering freshmen, the new unity to collaborate with the student's tudent receives.
-Co-taught classes I Ed programs, especially LRC.
+Potentially, the earnew student classifications in the Special Ed program.
+In a position will allow the teachers servicing ASC more opportuncted classroom teachers and deepen the level of service each stilluctuate depending on the staffing needed for other Special additional FTE will allow us to maintain greater consistency school curriculum. o not have the option of being scheduled to This is due to the high demand on ASC ught before the Pupil Study Team prior to g freshman could be assigned to ASC, efully the ability to remove that service clier service could reduce the number of addition to entering freshmen, the new unity to collaborate with the student's tudent receives.
+Co-taught classes at Ed programs, especially LRC.
 The

+CURRENT PROGRAM STAFFING

+- The Special Education Department currently has 11.4 FTEs ( .6 Department Chair).

+- o AIS 1.0

+- o ASC-.8

+- o TIP .2

+- o Co-teaching 1.8

+- o LRC 6.6

+- o SSP 1.0

+ASSOCIATED IMPACTS

-CURRENT PROGRAM STAFFING The Special Education Department currently has 11.4 FTEs (.6 Department Chair).
-AIS - 1.0 AIS - 1.0 ASC8 TIP2 Co-teaching - 1.8 LRC - 6.6 SSP - 1.0 ASSOCIATED IMPACTS (i.e., when elementary class sections are added, is there a concomitant staffing impact on specials?)
-Potential impact on the number of skills level sections run Total number of students being served should increase HOW WILL THE CHANGE BE MONITORED FOR IMPACT?
-Progress monitoring for students in the program Classification numbers Enrollment numbers -- --- ---
+(i.e., when elementary class sections are added, is there a concomitant staffing impact on specials?)

+- Potential impact on the number of skills level sections run - Total number of students being served should increase

+HOW WILL THE CHANGE BE MONITORED FOR IMPACT?

+- Progress monitoring for students in the program

+- Classification numbers

+- Enrollment numbers